jesperdj/sandbox-lwjgl/README.md

 # sandbox-lwjgl
-Playing with LWJGL, the Lightweight Java Game Library.
+Playing with [LWJGL](https://www.lwjgl.org), the Lightweight Java Game Library, in Kotlin.